 This Super-Green Pro-96 sugar-free and gluten-free powder is a perfect pick if you’re looking for something that will help you maintain a clean heart and a healthy lifestyle.

 Here’s why you’ll like it:

-Easy Digestion – unlike other brands, this formula contains bean-shield.
+Easy Digestion – unlike other brands, this formula contains a bean shield.
 This enzyme blend is known to aid in the digestion of protein which eliminates one of the more controversial issues surrounding soy protein.